 Built as a family retreat from the commotion of every day life, Oak Hill Stables has been a haven for the Sarthou family, who have held a lifetime passion for horses.
 The 500-acre property was built to raise and train their competitive Quarter Horses and hunter ponies for hunter/jumper competitions.

-In the summer months, Oak Hill Stables hosts a riding camp for youth who come from as far as New York.
+In the summer months, Oak Hill Stables hosts a riding camp for youth who have come from as far as New York and even Belgium.
 Laura Sarthou Sale continues to give riding lessons to her many students during the school year as well, which is a fitting role for this long-time Oxford school teacher.

 In 2006, Laura and Charlie Sarthou expanded their vision for the gorgeous location.
-“I have been a teacher for 24 years and this is quite different.
-Now I have become an innkeeper, too!” says Laura of her new profession.
 Laura sketched out her design for a wedding chapel on a napkin one evening at dinner, and they were on their way.

-The large Victorian style home, set on top of the hill above a pasture where over 80 horses roam freely, is a lovely location for any event.
+The large Victorian style home, set on top of the hill above a pasture where over 90 horses roam freely, is a lovely location for any event.
 Two large porches, one with gas logs, invite its guests to linger.
-The home has five guest rooms which sleep up to 12 people.
 The library is a wonderful place to rest at the end of the day, with views of the chapel, pasture, and woods on each side.

 In addition, a charming log cabin stands just a bit catty-corner to the bunkhouse, its cozy porch and warm interiors beckoning to its guests to stay a while.